Chicago Boys

-The Chicago Boys were a group of Chilean economists prominent around the 1970s and 1980s, the majority of whom were educated at the Department of Economics of the University of Chicago under Milton Friedman and Arnold Harberger, or at its affiliate in the economics department at the Pontifical Catholic University of Chile.
-After they finished their studies and returned to Latin America, they adopted positions in numerous South American governments including, prominently, the military dictatorship of Chile (1973–1990), as economic advisors.
+The Chicago Boys were a group of Chilean economists prominent around the 1970s and 1980s, the majority of whom were educated at the Department of Economics of the University of Chicago under Larry Sjaastad, Milton Friedman, and Arnold Harberger, or at its affiliate in the economics department at the Pontifical Catholic University of Chile.
+After they finished their studies and returned to Latin America, they adopted positions in numerous South American governments, including the military dictatorship of Chile (1973–1990), as economic advisors.
 Many of them reached the highest positions within those governments.
-While The Heritage Foundation credits them with transforming Chile into Latin America's best performing economy and one of the world's most business-friendly jurisdictions, critics point to drastic increases in unemployment that can be attributed to counter-inflation policies implemented on their advice.
 Ronald Reagan and Margaret Thatcher were influenced by Chile's policies and economic reforms.

 History

-The term "Chicago Boys" has been used at least as early as the 1980s to describe Latin American economists who studied or identified with the liberal economic theories then taught at the University of Chicago, even though some of them earned degrees at Harvard University or MIT.
+The term "Chicago Boys" has been used at least as early as the 1980s to describe Latin American economists who studied or identified with the liberal economic theories then taught at the University of Chicago, popularly known as the Chicago school of economics, even though some of them earned degrees at Harvard University or MIT.
 They advocated widespread deregulation, privatization, and other free market policies for closely controlled economies.
-The Chicago Boys rose to prominence as leaders of the early reforms initiated in Chile during General Augusto Pinochet's rule.
-Milton and Rose Friedman used the term "Chicago Boys" in their memoir: "In 1975, when inflation still raged and a world recession triggered a depression in Chile, General Pinochet turned to the "Chicago Boys"; he appointed several of them to powerful positions in the government.
+The Chicago Boys rose to prominence as leaders of the early reforms initiated in Chile during General Augusto Pinochet's dictatorship.
+Milton and Rose Friedman used the term "Chicago Boys" in their memoir: "In 1975, when inflation still raged and a world recession triggered a depression in Chile, General Pinochet turned to the 'Chicago Boys'; he appointed several of them to powerful positions in the government."

 The training program was the result of the "Chile Project" organized in the 1950s by the U.S. State Department, through the Point Four program, the first US program for global economic development.
 It was funded by the Ford Foundation and the Rockefeller Foundation aimed at influencing Chilean economic thinking.
 The University of Chicago's Department of Economics set up scholarship programs with Chile's Catholic University.
 About one hundred select students between 1957 and 1970 received training, first in an apprenticeship program in Chile and then in post-graduate work in Chicago.
+The most influential of the Chicago faculty members involved was Larry Sjaastad, who helped organize the Latin American Workshop and supervised 139 doctoral dissertations, many from Latin American students, during his 42-year teaching career at Chicago.